kishanJCygnet/Cygnettaxtech_V2/wp-content/plugins/email-subscribers/readme.txt

 == Upgrade Notice ==

-= 5.6.10 =
+= 5.6.12 =

-* New: Option to update existing subscribers' data while importing
-* New: Option to add surveys in email campaigns using Drag and Drop builder [MAX]
-* Fix: Fatal error when sending emails through SMTP mailer in a few cases [PRO]
-* Improvements: SQL query optimization used for sending emails
+* Fix: Keywords not working for workflow and sequence emails
+* Fix: Content added through custom code block not displaying in email [MAX]

 == Changelog ==

+**5.6.12 (28.06.2023)**

+* Fix: Keywords not working for workflow and sequence emails
+* Fix: Content added through custom code block not displaying in email [MAX]

+**5.6.11 (21.06.2023)**

+* Fix: Issue with sidebar positioning after adding Express form widget
+* Fix: Keyword for post categories not working as expected in email subject line

 **5.6.10 (14.06.2023)**